diogohalmeida/FEUP-DDJD/README.md

 # FEUP-DDJD
-Projects for Digital Game Design and Development
+Projects for the Digital Game Design and Development course